AMRobert/Facebook/README.md

 # Facebook
-I created  the homepage similiar to Facebook of HTML file for my Purple - Frontend Fundamentals project
+I created  the homepage similiar to Facebook of HTML file for my Pirple.com - Frontend Fundamentals project